Poverty in China: Fiscal system and rural social services

 Market reform has dramatically increased the return to education, as it indicates that there are good opportunities for skilled people and as it creates a powerful incentive for families to increase the education of their children.
 However, there needs to be strong public support for education and reasonably fair access to the education system.
 Otherwise, inequality can become self-perpetuating: if only high-income people can educate their children, then that group remains a privileged, high-income group permanently.
 China is at some risk of falling into this trap, because it has developed a highly decentralized fiscal system in which local governments rely primarily on local tax collection to provide basic services such as primary education and primary health care.
 China in fact has one of the most decentralized fiscal systems in the world.

 China is much more decentralized than OECD countries and middle-income countries, particularly on the spending side.
 More than half of all expenditure takes place at the sub-provincial level.
 In part, the sheer size of the country explains this degree of decentralization, but the structure of government and some unusual expenditure assignments also give rise to this pattern of spending.
 Functions such as social security, justice, and even the production of national statistics are largely decentralized in China, whereas they are central functions in most other countries.

 Fiscal disparities among subnational governments are larger in China than in most OECD countries.
 These disparities have emerged alongside a growing disparity in economic strength among the provinces.
-From 1990 to 2003, the ratio of per capita GDP of the richest to poorest province grew from 7.3 to 13.
+From 1990 to 2003, the ratio of per capita GDP of the richest to the poorest province grew from 7.3 to 13.
 In China, the richest province has more than 8 times the per capita public spending than the poorest province.
 In the US, the poorest state has about 65 percent of the revenues of the average state, and in Germany, any state falling below 95 percent of the average level gets subsidized through the "Finanzausgleich" (and any receiving more than 110 percent gets taxed).
 In Brazil, the richest state has 2.3 times the revenues per capita of the poorest state.